dipto-roy/ubuntu-optimize/README-new.md

 - All core modules implemented
 - Comprehensive documentation
 - Safety features and error handling
-- Integration with dipto-roy/cli_tools-for-me repository
+- Integration with dedicated ubuntu-optimize repository

 ---

 **⭐ If this toolkit helped optimize your Ubuntu system, please star the repository!**

-**🔗 Explore more tools**: Check out other useful CLI tools in the [dipto-roy/cli_tools-for-me](https://github.com/dipto-roy/cli_tools-for-me) repository.
+**🔗 Get the latest version**: Visit the official repository at [dipto-roy/ubuntu-optimize](https://github.com/dipto-roy/ubuntu-optimize) for updates and new features.